-Each Common Share entitles the holder thereof to receive notice of any meetings of shareholders of the Company, to attend and to cast one vote per Common Share at all such meetings.
-The holders of Common Shares are entitled to receive, on a pro rata basis, dividends if, as and when declared by the Board and, upon the liquidation, dissolution or winding up of the Company, to receive on a pro rata basis the net assets of the Company as are distributable to the holders of the Common Shares.
+The holders of the Common Shares are entitled to receive notice of and to attend any shareholders' meetings and are entitled to one vote in respect of each Common Share held at such meetings.

+The holders of the Common Shares are entitled to receive, on a pro rata basis, dividends, if any, as and when declared by the Board upon the Common Shares.

+In the event of the liquidation, dissolution or wind-up of the Company or other distribution of assets of the Company among shareholders for the purpose of winding-up the Company's affairs, the Common Shares shall rank equally as to priority of distribution.
+Such distribution shall be made in equal amount per Common Share on all the Common Shares outstanding without preference or distinction.